 In general, there is higher risk for complications with revision (re-do) surgery than primary (first time) surgery.
 The outcomes may be comparable.

-No. However, it is preferable to minimise the number of surgeries to minimise risks for complications.
+No. However, it is preferable to minimise the number of surgeries to reduce the risks for complications.